TThe Wikipedia entry on John Muir says this:

 He often tried operating the machines himself and discovered the difficulty of getting the process exactly right.
 He would, he said, “become an apprentice and produce bad results so as to be able to teach people how to produce good ones.”10

-The Encyclopedia’s entries were illustrated with 3,100 plates portraying the workshops and tools of every trade in meticulous detail.
+The Encyclopedia’s entries were illustrated with 3,100 plates portraying in meticulous detail the workshops and tools of every trade.
 The workers in the images are always depicted with dignity, performing their specialty with calm assurance.
 This accorded with the Encyclopedia’s credo, writes Richard Sennett in The Craftsman: “It celebrated those who are committed to doing work well for its own sake; the craftsman stood out as the emblem of Enlightenment.”

 In his entry on the word “métier” (trade, profession, calling) Diderot wrote: